JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 When a region in included in the "Region" setting of the "[Interdiction]" section in the mission ini file, the sound "HyperAbort.wav" will be played instead of "HyperEnd.wav" on hyper out the region.
 See "Interdiction.txt".

+For HyperStart sounds, sounds defined in "Wave\Sfx_HyperStart.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.
+For HyperZoom sounds, sounds defined in "Wave\Sfx_HyperZoom.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.
+For HyperEnd sounds, sounds defined in "Wave\Sfx_HyperEnd.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.
+For HyperAbort sounds, sounds defined in "Wave\Sfx_HyperAbort.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.

 *** Credits ***